pytorch/xla/API_GUIDE.md

 - `xmp.spawn()` creates the processes that each run an XLA device.
 - `MpDeviceLoader` loads the training data onto each device.
-- `xm.optimizer_step(optimizer)` creates an XLA barrier that evaluates the graph and update the model's parameters.
+- `xm.optimizer_step(optimizer)` consolidates the gradients between cores and issues the XLA device step computation.

 The model definition, optimizer definition and training loop remain the same.